 Chemistry of Cooking focuses on the chemistry involved in the structure, preparation, color, flavor, aroma, and texture of the foods we eat every day.
+NSCI 205 is designed for the non-science major who is looking to fulfill the science core requirements.
 The emphasis in this course will be understanding chemical concepts such as physical and chemical changes, chemical bonding, solubility, energy, acids and bases, and an introduction to the structure and function of organic molecules.
 Students will also be introduced to laboratory methods dealing with measurement, the chemical analysis of foods, classification of physical and chemical changes, and the synthesis and reactions of organic molecules specific to food chemistry.
 This course does not require math skills beyond pre-algebra.
-Offered odd-numbered years, spring semester.
+Formerly CH 110 and 112.
+Offered spring semester odd-numbered years.
 Four credits.